LukasPietzschmann/tex-classes/README.md

 This is my little (and hopefully growing) collection of TeX classes I use.

+## article
+This class is based on koma-sctips scrartcl.
+I mainly used it for my bachelors thesis so it's kinda tailored to this.
+### Options
+This class provides some settings you can tweak:
+- Language: Possible values are `english` or `german`.
+This changes the value passed to babel and csquotes.
+If none of both is selected, `german` is used.

 ## exercise
 ### Options
 This class provides some settings you can tweak: